laplacesdemon/django-likes-app/README.md

 Zuqqa Likes
 ===========

+# Iimportant: NOT production ready, I am still developing it

 A Django app to have Facebook or Google+ style likes.
 You can attach "like" functionalty to any model you want and allow your users to like them.
 Currently, only registered users can like an object